ikakara/example-react5-navigation/README.md

   });
 ```

-The headerRight was much more complicated:
+The headerLeft was much more complicated:

 ```javascript
   // One way to understand the navigation state, is to get the navigation stack